OpenWaterFoundation/owf-learn-qgis/mkdocs-project/docs/install-qgis/install-qgis.md

 historical versions.
 It is recommended that for general use the normal OSGeo4 "suite" is installed, which installs the current QGIS version and optionally allows the stable long-term release to be installed.
 QGIS 3.x was released February 23, 2018.

 The stable long-term release (version 2.18.17 or later) can be installed with QGIS 3 if older QGIS 2 software is needed.
+However, now that QGIS 3 has had time to be used and updated, QGIS 2 is less likely to be needed unless another application depends on it.
+This documentation focuses on the latest QGIS 3 version.

 Use the following link to install QGIS:

 * [Download QGIS for your platform](http://www.qgis.org/en/site/forusers/download.html)